Small genus, small index critical points of the systole function: The Examples

 Throughout this paper, geodesics are assumed to be simple and closed, and a capital $C$ will be used to denote a set of closed, simple geodesics intersecting pairwise at most once.
 These are necessary properties for a set of geodesics to be realisable somewhere on $\mathcal{T}_{g}$ as the set of systoles.

 Another important property of sets of systoles is \textit{local finiteness}.
-For given $\epsilon>0$, there is a finite number of geodesics of length less than $f_{\mathrm{sys}}+\epsilon$, \cite{M}, so there exists a nonzero gap between the length of the systoles and the length of the next shortest geodesics.
-This implies that for any $x\in \mathcal{T}_{g}$ at which the systoles are given by the set $C$, there is a neighbourhood of $x$ in which the systoles are contained in the set $C$.
+For given $\epsilon>0$, there is a finite number of geodesics of length less than $f_{\mathrm{sys}}(x)+\epsilon$, \cite{M}, so there exists a nonzero gap between the length of the systoles and the length of the next shortest geodesics; call this gap $g_{sys}(x)$.
+Suppose $x\in \mathcal{T}_{g}$ is a point at which the systoles are given by the set $C$.
+It is therefore necessary to deform the marked hyperbolic metric by a nontrivial amount in order to change the length of a curve by at least the amount $g_{sys}(x)$ needed to reach a point $y\in \mathcal{T}_{g}$ at which there is a systole not in the set $C$.
+In other words, there is a neighbourhood of $x$ in which the systoles are contained in the set $C$.

 The number of systoles at any point in $\mathcal{T}_{g}$ is bounded from above by a constant depending on $g$ known as the \textit{kissing number}.
 This is studied for example in \cite{Kiss} and \cite{SchmutzExtremal}.